teddy-ambona/kind-e2e/kind-e2e.md

 Plan > Code > Build > Testing > Release > Deploy: in financial-data-api
 Operate > Monitor: in this project

+> The guide is intended for development, and not for a production deployment
 > State questions to ask before designing a k8s cluster
 > explain how to use the VS code extension for k8s to avoid using the terminal --> tuto here https://www.youtube.com/watch?v=Si6og3Wa2Hg
 > or use K9S? https://k9scli.io/  BOTH should be used in parrallel https://ellin.com/2020/05/28/tools-every-kubernetes-developer-should-have/